picosonic/js13k-2025/devdiary/diary.md

 13th August
 -----------
 Looked into [Black Cat on Wikipedia](https://en.wikipedia.org/wiki/Black_cat), to have a think about possible game ideas.
-I also let me son know the theme soon after annoucement as he is keen to help me on it this year.
+I also let me son know the theme soon after annoucement as he is keen to help me on it this year

-Padded out the build environment and dev workflow.
+Padded out the build environment and dev workflow

 Found a free to use [black cat tilemap](https://opengameart.org/content/cat-sprites) with no attribution, credit [Shepardskin](Shepardskin)

-Made background transparent, aligned all the sprites to a 20x16 grid.
+Made background transparent, aligned all the sprites to a 20x16 grid

-Mocked up a quick sprite animation test where the cat runs left and right across the screen.
+Mocked up a quick sprite animation test where the cat runs left and right across the screen

 14th August
 -----------